-A New England native with extensive East Coast prep school recruiting ties, Bill Barton begins his third season at the University of Pittsburgh as an assistant coach.
+A New England native with extensive East Coast prep school recruiting ties, Bill Barton begins his fourth season at the University of Pittsburgh as an assistant coach.
 Barton's main responsibilities include recruiting student-athletes, game preparation and on-floor coaching.

 Prior to his stint at Pitt, Barton spent 2010-11 as an assistant coach at Marshall University under Tom Herrion, a former Pitt associate head coach from 2007-10.
 In 2010-11, the Thundering Herd finished 22-12 overall, tied for fifth place in Conference USA with a 9-7 record and received an invitation to compete in the CollegeInsider postseason Tournament.